slcs-jsc/mptrac/README.md

 By default we use rather strict compiler warnings.
 All warning messages will be turned into errors and no binaries will be produced.
 This behavior is enforced by the flag '-Werror'.

-The binaries will remain in the mptrac/src/ directory.
+The binaries will remain located in the mptrac/src/ directory.

 ### Try the example